NeonArceuthobium/Cloudseeding/README.md

 # CloudSeeding

-> A project to explore typography on the web.
+> A project to explore typography on the web through CSS.

-## Why Does This Exist?
-To show that I am capable of learning new things.
+## CSS Concepts
+* Typography
+* Box Model
+* CSS Variables